KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/authentication/manage-tokens.md

 ## Enable and Disable Authentication Tokens

-To enable or disable an authentation token, the token must be active.
+To enable or disable an authentication token, the token must be active.

 Click on the **Enable** button to enable the token or the **Disable** button to disable the token.